Table of Contents

 Use Polls to Grow

-For a marketer, audience feedbacks are a treasure.
+For a marketer, audience feedback is a treasure.
 The LinkedIn poll feature allows you to do the same.
 You can create a poll and add up to two to four options for your audience (voters).

 This is a great feature to boost audience engagement and reflect on people’s inputs.